KingPrettyPrettyPrincess/kingprettyprettyprincess.github.io/4-Events.md

-——-
+---
-title: Events
+title: Glossary
 layout: default
 published: true
 nav_order: 4
-——-
+---
 ## Events

-### There are several events that take place on the Discord server that you can get involved in.
+### There are some social events that occur on the Discord server.
-—

-**Anime Club** - *Watch an anime and then join a discussion with the group*
+---

+**Anime Club**
+Watch an anime that is assigned and then come to chat about it.
+Every other Wednesday at 10 PM ET.

+**Trivia Night**
-**Trivia Night** - *Come test your knowledge of anime with Raggedy Doctor* Different nights may have different theme.
-Check the event listing in the Discord server or reach out to Raggedy Doctor for more info.
+Anime where the main theme of the show is watching cute girls watching cute things.
+Check the event calendar on the Discord for the next one or reach out to Raggedy Doctor for more information.